 15: Spectral Bat

-This wonderful Bat poster is from the Edinburgh journal of natural history and of the physical sciences 1939.
+This fantastic Bat poster is from the Edinburgh Journal of Natural History and of the Physical Sciences 1939.

-There are several species of bats in this chart.
-The two bats in flight are Geoffroy’s bat and the European Free Tailed bat.
+This chart includes several species of bats.
+The two bats in flight are Geoffroy’s bat and the European Free-Tailed bat.
 Both species are found mainly in Mediterranean Countries.

 This collection of bat drawings are from a documented French army expedition to Egypt. ( “Description de l’Égypte, ou, Recueil des observations et des recherches qui ont été faites en Égypte pendant l’expédition de l’armée française.”)
 1813.

 The Trident Bat is found in North Africa and Arabia.
-This bat drawing is from a 1826 Egyptian natural history book.
+This bat drawing is from an 1826 Egyptian natural history book.

 5. Egyptian Fruit Bat Illustration